SkymanOne/SkymanOne.github.io/about.md

 permalink: /about/
 ---

 Hey there.
 My name is Gherman Nicolisin.
-I am a Computer Science graduate from the University of Southampton.
+I am a Computer Science graduate from the University of Southampton, and a protocol engineer.
-My passion lies in blockcahin, zero-knowledge proofs, formal verification, and Rust.
+My passion lies in blockchain, zero-knowledge proofs, formal verification, and Rust.

 ### What I know:
 * Rust, Tokio